 In June 2017, we entered into a credit and security agreement that provided us with an initial revolving credit facility (the "Revolving Credit Facility") of \$52.0 million, which was amended in December 2017 to reduce the Revolving Credit Facility to \$32.0 million.
-In December 2017, we also entered into a credit and security agreement that provides for an initial term loan of \$40.0 million with an additional tranche of \$20.0 million available if specified conditions are met on or prior to December 31, 2018 (the "Term Loan" and, together with the Revolving Credit Facility, the "Credit Facilities").
+In December 2017, we also entered into a credit and security agreement that provides for an initial term loan of \$40.0 million with a second tranche of \$20.0 million available for draw until December 31, 2018 if specified conditions are met (the "Term Loan" and, together with the Revolving Credit Facility, the "Credit Facilities").
 In July 2018, we also further amended the credit and security agreements with respect to the Credit Facilities to provide for, among other things, adjustments to the fixed coverage charge ratio.
+In December 2018, we amended the Term Loan to, among other things, provide that the second tranche may be drawn in two separate advances and extend the availability of the second tranche from December 31, 2018 until June 30, 2019, subject to certain specified conditions being met.

-As of September 30, 2018, we had total consolidated liabilities of approximately \$322.0 million; including long-term liability components of the 3.75% Convertible Notes of \$70.2 million, and the Revolving Credit Facility of \$20.4 million and the Term Loan of \$38.3 million.
+As of December 31, 2018, we had total consolidated liabilities of approximately \$339.9 million; including long-term liability components of the 3.75% Convertible Notes of \$71.0 million, and the Revolving Credit Facility of \$22.5 million and the Term Loan of \$43.3 million.
 Our existing and future levels of indebtedness could have important consequences to stockholders and note holders and may adversely affect our financial conditions and future financial results by, among other things:

-- affecting our ability to satisfy our obligations under the 3.75% Convertible Notes and Credit Facilities; - requiring a substantial portion of our cash flows from operations to be dedicated to interest and principal payments and may not be available for operations, working capital, capital expenditures, expansion, acquisitions or general corporate or other purposes; - impairing our ability to obtain additional financing in the future; - limiting our flexibility in planning for, or reacting to, changes in our business and industry; and - · increasing our vulnerability to downturns in our business, our industry or the economy in general.
+- affecting our ability to satisfy our obligations under the 3.75% Convertible Notes and Credit Facilities; - requiring a substantial portion of our cash flows from operations to be dedicated to interest and principal payments and may not be available for operations, working capital, capital expenditures, expansion, acquisitions or general corporate or other purposes; - impairing our ability to obtain additional financing in the future; - · limiting our flexibility in planning for, or reacting to, changes in our business and industry; and - increasing our vulnerability to downturns in our business, our industry or the economy in general.